 At this time of crisis, funds raised outside the country are being transferred to individuals for purchase and transfer of relief materials.
 Payments for the same are subsequently being made in cash without tax receipts.
 These payments are often well above the limits set by tax laws.
 There has to be a government notification on the exemption of the above provisions.
 Further, payments are being made to individuals for services without tax deduction.
 The NGO should be responsible for all these expenses and necessary audits conducted on the same.

 Notification to SWC Instead of Prior Approvals

-As per current legal provisions designated funds for relief received requires prior approval from the Social Welfare Council (SWC).
+As per current legal provisions, designated funds for relief received require prior approval from the Social Welfare Council (SWC).
 This through a government directive needs to be changed to a notification for a specific period of time.
-Further, a notification of receipt of funds should also be made to the PM Disaster Relief Fund.
+Further, a notification of the receipt of funds should also be made to the PM Disaster Relief Fund.

 Amendment to NRB Directive of 29 May 2015

-The Nepal Rastra Bank (NRB) issued a written directive on 29 May 2015 requesting banks to make all accounts related to disaster relief a non-operative account, and has instructed the funds to be transferred to the PM Relief Fund.
-According to the directive NRB can take control over all individual and institutional transfers.
-NRB therefore needs to issue a directive making this provision applicable only to accounts opened after 25 April 2015.
+The Nepal Rastra Bank (NRB) issued a written directive on 29 May 2015 requesting banks to make all accounts related to disaster relief a non-operative account and has instructed the funds to be transferred to the PM Relief Fund.
+According to the directive, NRB can take control over all individual and institutional transfers.
+NRB, therefore, needs to issue a directive making this provision apply only to accounts opened after 25 April 2015.

 Further, people making donations for specific relief purposes would like to see specific utilization of donated funds.
 In absence of a designated account, NGOs will have to disclose everything, even unrelated expenses to the donors, which may be seen as a transparency issue by the people providing these funds.